13 Power Moves Examples to Dominate Anyone

 (…) You don’t understand: Johnny Fontane never gets that movie

-(wakes up next to the severed head of his favorite horse.
+(wakes up next to his favorite horse.
 Johnny Fontane gets the part.)

 You can play ball with us and get your fair value back, or your will force us to use force.